 The Role of Women in Life in Ancient Egypt

-Women in life in Ancient Egypt were often treated as equal to men as they were allowed to own property, conduct business dealings just like men, even testify in court and some women were able to rule Egypt like Cleopatra, Hatshepsut, and many others.
+Women in life in Ancient Egypt were often treated as equal to men as they were allowed to own property, conduct business dealings just like men, even testify in court and some women were able to rule Egypt like Cleopatra, Hatshepsut, and some others.
 Women had the ability to obtain high-ranking jobs like administrators, supervisors, and priestesses.
-But their main responsibility was to be the caretaker of the home and the children above all else.
+But their main responsibility was to be a wife, a mother, and the caretaker of the home and the children above all else.

 Home and Shelter in Life in Ancient Egypt

-Ancient Egyptians built their own houses, temples, and tombs out of adobe which is mud-bricks made of sun-dried mud.
-This material was fast and cheap and almost all the mud bricks have crumbled and dissolved the houses were filled with decoration, amulets and ancient religious artifacts.
-The houses were cool on the inside and had a flat roof, so in the summertime, people could sleep on the top on them.
+In the beginning, ancient Egyptians built their own houses, temples, and tombs out of adobe which is mud-bricks made of sun-dried mud.
+This material was fast and cheap and almost all the mud bricks have crumbled and dissolved.
+The houses were filled with decoration, amulets, and ancient religious artifacts.
+The houses were cool on the inside and had a flat roof, so in the summertime, people could sleep on top of them.
 Most of the townhomes were divided into two floors, the first floor is reserved for the reception and the top floor is reserved as private housing for the residents.
 Houses were built around courtyards, and all the cooking was done outside in the courtyard.
-All of the noblemen houses were larger as they had three areas while the rest of the farmers lived in modest houses.
+All of the noblemen’s houses were larger as they had three areas while the rest of the farmers lived in modest houses.